ShrishailK/Amazon-recommendation-engine/README.md

 4. [Results and Improvements](#results)

 ## Project Motivation : <a name="motivation"></a>
 Building an unsupervised content based recommendation engine.
-We want to build a recommendation engine that recommends users of Amazon similar apparels to one they are currently browsing using text description of all the apparels.
+We want to build a recommendation engine that recommends users of Amazon similar products to one they are currently browsing using text description of all the products.

 What are we intereseted in answering the following question:
 1. Which Amazon products are similar to current product being browsed by the user?